-The Faculty uses the anti-plagiarism software Turnitin UK as a tool to aid the detection of plagiarism in work submitted for assessment as part of the Tripos examinations, as well as for work submitted for the MPhil (essays and dissertation).
-Work must therefore be submitted in the appropriate format, either as a docx document or a pdf generated from LaTeX.
+The Faculty uses the anti-plagiarism software Turnitin UK as a tool to aid the detection of plagiarism in work submitted for assessment as part of the Tripos examinations (i.e. assessed essays and dissertations), as well as for work submitted for the MPhil (essays and thesis).